-For unboxing, ask an influencer if they would like to receive a free box in exchange for an honest review.
-(The key word here is honest: they need to be free to disagree with your procurement decisions.)
+For an unboxing, ask an influencer if they would like to receive a free box in exchange for an honest review.
+(The key word here is honest: they need to be free to disagree with your procurement and curation choices.)

 You can also shoot an unboxing video yourself – plenty of Cratejoy merchants have done this and succeeded – but if possible, try the influencer route first.
 Studies show that even micro-influencers (those with 500-100,000 followers) have a big impact on consumer behavior, and they’re more accessible to work with for small businesses.
 Specifically, a study by Experticity found that 82% of consumers would be influenced to purchase something based on a micro-influencer’s opinion.
 Why?
-Because micro-influencers seem like “real people” – they’re authentic and lack the massive fan community to make them appear out-of-touch.
+Because micro-influencers seem like “real people” – they’re authentic and lack the massive fan community that can make some bigger influencers appear out-of-touch.

 In short, it’s easier to trust someone’s opinion if you already relate to that person.

 Examples of Strong Unboxing Videos

 We’ve collected here a few of the many unboxing videos included on merchants’ Marketplace listings.
 This kind of video might seem straightforward, but there are a myriad of ways to approach unboxing.
 Check it out:

 This is a good example of a standard unboxing video.
 With 40,000+ followers, Alana – an Accio! affiliate – is popular within the fandom YouTube community, and she produces unboxing videos regularly.
 She’s even unboxed Accio! before, and calls it her “favorite Harry Potter subscription box ever.”